LiamFallon213/DnD/Old Campaign/Final Plot.md

 When [[Qedull]] is defeated, the pocket dimension begins to collapse.
-When it does, Kaleb's ashes are spread across the astral sea.
+When it does, [[Kaleb]]'s ashes are spread across the astral sea.
 He can not be resurrected.